This post was originally published by Margery on LinkedIn, here.

 First, and perhaps most importantly, Sprinklr gives us wide visibility of the public conversations relating to Grab, and offers a way for us to be where our customers are online to help shape their experience, as well as their perceptions.

 Historically, our social team was beholden to our wider customer service platform, which has some limitations on conversation visibility.
-But now with Sprinklr we’ve increased our social & digital conversation coverage by 40% by simply being able to monitor mentions on Facebook’s dark posts, on non-tagged mentions on Twitter, as well as Instagram (for starters).
+But now with Sprinklr we’ve increased our social & digital conversation coverage by 40% by simply being able to monitor mentions on Facebook’s dark posts, on non-tagged mentions on X, formerly Twitter, as well as Instagram (for starters).

 As an example, we’re able to pick up mentions of people using our platform in an unsafe manner – think riding motorbikes on pedestrian paths or soliciting services outside of the platform – and bragging about it on platforms without properly tagging us.
 We can now capture these mentions and not only interject publicly that we don’t condone such behavior of driver partners, but we can also take relevant action and demonstrate our commitment to making the platform safer.
 As another example, which coincidentally happened in KL nearly 7.5 years after we were founded, a young woman mentioned that she felt uncomfortable with a Driver partner so shared a screenshot of their ride information with her mom.
 Fortunately, we are in a position now to educate our passengers that we have products to help address this, like Share My Ride.
 Taken together, such engagement shows we care about our customers and we are consistently seeking to improve their experience on our platform by taking action with their feedback.

 Historically, we were reliant on agency partners to provide listening data and insights.
 This was slow, disempowering, and led to siloed data in countries and more specifically, in country marketing.
-Through Sprinklr, we have a consistent data source of public social & digital mentions; we have empowered talent in every local market accessing and scrutinising the data in real time.
-And, we have a regional team to compare data across markets for centralised functions, such as our geo team, tech team and safety teams.
+Through Sprinklr, we have a consistent data source of public social & digital mentions; we have empowered talent in every local market accessing and scrutinizing the data in real time.
+And, we have a regional team to compare data across markets for centralized functions, such as our geo team, tech team and safety teams.
 With Sprinklr we have a platform that is strong and flexible enough to quickly manipulate the data for the benefit of the wider business and, ultimately, this means social data is actionable.

 Using the conversations around e-scooters as an example, the GrabWheels (Grab’s e-scooter product) team was able to inform its marketing communications at a crucial time of pending legislation around e-scooters.
 With the government ban on e-scooters in Singapore (more here), we had a strong impetus to tune in to conversations in other markets where e-scooters legislation was still being discussed.
 In particular, we drilled down into conversations in Indonesia.
 Unfortunately, there was a fatal accident involving GrabWheels in Jakarta, which was the catalyst of a spike in conversation about the safety of GrabWheels and more broadly e-scooters.
 With Sprinklr, we were able to schedule weekly exports from the GrabWheels dashboard so the team was aware of how the conversation was evolving, key viral assets, and from this information able to understand key conversation themes, channels where the conversation was happening, as well as key conversation leaders.
-Taken together this data helped inform our marketing approach to double down on safety comms, prioritising the issues we knew to be a problem online to creating a program offline to educate users.
+Taken together this data helped inform our marketing approach to double down on safety comms, prioritizing the issues we knew to be a problem online to creating a program offline to educate users.

 Finally, Sprinklr is helping us accurately reflect the sentiment of conversation about Grab so we can make informed adjustments to the positive or negative reception of news and conversations.